Grimm Job

 "Grimm Job" is the tenth episode of the twelfth season of the animated comedy series Family Guy and the 220th episode overall.
-It originally aired on Fox in the United States and Canada on January 12, 2014, and was directed by Joe Vaux and written by Alec Sulkin.
+It originally aired on Fox in the United States on January 12, 2014, and was directed by Joe Vaux and written by Alec Sulkin.

 In the episode, Peter reads Stewie three fairy tales: Jack and the Beanstalk, Little Red Riding Hood and Cinderella.

 Plot

 When Lois sends Peter in to check on Stewie who is having trouble sleeping, he sits down to read Stewie some fairy tales.

 Jack and the Beanstalk

 Jack (played by Peter) is sent out by his wife (played by Lois) to sell their cow (played by Brian) for money to buy food.
 Despite her warnings not to buy magic beans, he crosses paths with a troll (played by Mort) who trades him magic beans for the cow.
-The wife is displeased (even though Jack said if he buys some, it's her fault for mentioning them) and throws them outside, and demands that Jack get a real job.
+Jack recruits the band Heart to explain to his wife why he accepted the beans (by singing "These Dreams", but replacing "dreams" with "beans"), but his wife is displeased (even though Jack said if he buys some, it's her fault for mentioning them) and throws them outside, and demands that Jack get a real job.
 That night, the beans grow into a giant beanstalk.
 Jack decides to climb it and discovers a castle in the clouds.
 There, he finds The Goose That Lays the Golden Eggs (played by Stewie), but wakes up the Giant (played by Chris), and ignorantly makes him follow him.
-Jack chooses to run away and flees down the beanstalk where Rumpelforeskin (played by Quagmire) is sawing it down for blocking his view of Little Miss Muffet's tuffet (he needs to see her tuffet to make curds and whey), though he couldn't get help from the off-screen Little Boy Brown (played by Cleveland) since he can't find his gloves.
-Jack reaches the ground and the beanstalk falls which kills the giant.
-With the goose in their possession, their financial troubles are solved but their sexual troubles are still very much a problem.
+Jack flees down the beanstalk where Rumpelforeskin (played by Quagmire) is sawing it down for blocking his view of Little Miss Muffet's tuffet (he needs to see her tuffet to "make curds and whey"), though he couldn't get help from the off-screen Little Boy Brown (played by Cleveland) since he can't find his gloves.
+Jack reaches the ground and the beanstalk falls, killing the giant.
+With the goose in their possession, their financial troubles are solved, but their sexual troubles are still very much a problem.